ascend-io/ascend-community/ottos_expeditions/README.md

 First, let's set up your Project in Ascend.

   1. Log in to your Ascend Instance and navigate to your Project Settings (steps listed below).
-      - Click on your profile in the top right
+      - Click on your user profile in the top right
       - Click on **Settings**
       - Once the Settings menu is open, click the **Projects** tab in the sidebar.
   2. Click on **Add Project**.